 Alternatively, if you are offering skills to adults or more creative skills such as instrument lessons, then you would be better to advertise on a platform such as Fiverr or People Per Hour.

 There is also the option for English language teaching through websites, such as VIPKid or DaDaABC.
-With these organisations, you will be provided with the resources and software to teach English to students in China.
+With these organisations, you will be provided with the resources and software to Teach English Online to students in China.

 Good fit clients